What is an Urban Design Overlay?

 - Three readings (including public hearing on second reading) at Metro Council, and

-- The UDO must be approved by Metro Council.
+- UDO must be approved by Metro Council.

 How is the UDO used?

-UDOs often contain regulating plans and design standards that have the same force and effect as the standards set forth in the base zoning district.
-Any final development construction plans submitted for approval under the UDO must be reviewed for adherence to the developed standards in the UDO.
+UDOs contain regulating plans and design standards that have the same force and effect as the standards of the base zoning district.
+Any final development construction plans submitted for approval must be reviewed for adherence to the developed standards in the UDO.
 Our Community Design division reviews the construction plans within UDOs.